 Step 1.
 Complete a Medical Assistant Training Program

-In addition to online programs, Hawaii is home to 2 CAAHEP-accredited medical assisting programs and 1 ABHES-accredited medical assisting program.
+In addition to online programs, Hawaii is currently home to 2 CAAHEP-accredited medical assisting programs.

 - Certified Medical Assistant (CMA): American Association of Medical Assistants